 After months of soul-searching, I knew that I must claim a whole life for myself, whatever that might be.
 I thought that if I could reassemble the one million pieces of my shattered soul, somehow my life would be restored.
-Though this futile, self-appointed task was a folly of my grief, I knew that I did not want to live a diminished half-life, somehow “less than” because of the death of my husband.
+Though this futile, self-appointed task was a folly of my grief, I knew that I could not live a diminished half-life, somehow “less than” because of the death of my husband.

 By trial and sometimes painful error, I soon learned that it was impossible to put my life back together and replicate what it once was.
-When one we love dies, there are abysmal gaps in our life that simply cannot be back-filled or paved over.
+When one we love dies, there are abysmal gaps in our life that simply cannot be backfilled or paved over.
 We must circumnavigate the gaping holes and find the solid ground of life yet unexperienced on which to rebuild.

 And so I gathered the shards and remnants of my broken heart into a pile, which needed some serious sorting.
 Tender reminders of a great earthly love were tucked into a special corner of my heart, so that I might revisit the joy we shared at any time.
 Pieces with particularly jagged edges—slivers of failed relationships within a fractured family—were disposed of with regret, genuine sorrow, and some personal accountability.
 Other small fragments, the nuts and bolts of daily life that had no particular emotional investment, were simply consigned to the past without too much thought or ceremony.